Exploiting Trust & Friendship

 Sometimes we depend on our family, friends, or co-workers for advice.
-When a scam artist targets groups of people, we call it affinity fraud.
+When a fraudster targets groups of people, we call it affinity fraud.

-To be successful, scam artists need to earn the trust of an influential person in a group, family, or workplace.
+To be successful, fraudsters need to earn the trust of an influential person in a group, family, or workplace.
 Once they establish this bond, they use this connection to get their hands on the money of other people in the group.
-In some cases, they may even pay the influencer to help them out, never telling the person that the investment is really a scam.
+In some cases, they may even pay the influencer to help them out, never telling the person the investment is really a scam.

 Believing their investment is successful, existing investors endorse it and convince others of its value.
 In the end, the supply of new investors runs out, the whole scheme collapses, and the con artist makes off with most of the money.